How are intransitive and transitive verbs different?

 – Use examples taken from academic contexts to demonstrate these verb structures in use

-In Lesson 1 of this short course on verb transitivity, we explored what verb arguments are and discussed the differences between the transitivity and valency of a verb.
+In Chapter 1 of this short reader on verb transitivity, we explored what verb arguments are and discussed the differences between the transitivity and valency of a verb.
 We determined that a predicate, or verb phrase, almost always requires one subject argument to be grammatical but that it may also have three additional object arguments depending on the particular verb and its subject.

 What are intransitive verbs?